sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

     'status':        String,           // Either 'Alive', 'Lynched', or 'Died at Night' 'revealed_role': Role,             // The player's role, as revealed, if it has been
                                        //     revealed; null otherwise
-    'secret_info':   SecretPlayerInfo, // Further information about the player if the logged-in
+    'secret_info':   SecretPlayerInfo, // Further information about the player.
+Non-null if
-                                       //     user is this player or has moderator privelages;
+                                       // the logged-in user is this player or has moderator
-                                       //     null otherwise.
+                                       // privelages; null otherwise
-    'actual_role':   Role              // Player's true role if the logged-in user has
+    'actual_role':   Role              // Player's true role.
+Non-null if the logged-in user
-                                       //    moderator privelages; null otherwise.
+                                       //    has moderator privelages; null otherwise }
-}
 ```